janael-pinheiro/leet_code_solutions/README.md

 - Summary ranges;
 - Happy number;
 - Valid anagram;
 - Best time to buy and sell stock;
+- Best time to buy and sell stock 2;
 - Is subsequence;
 - Valid palindrome;
 - Maximum depth of binary tree;